 - Are you prepared to have the kids all the time?
 It is not uncommon for one parent who is granted minority time with the kids (the father, usually), to move away or otherwise not see the children.
 This leaves the time, logistical, financial and emotional responsibility on the remaining parent.
 Are you ready for that to be you?

 - Are you ready to co-parent with this person?
 The marriage may end, but you are in it for the rest of your lives if you have children with your husband or wife.
 This means that you may not be able to move to another location, must continue to compromise on parenting issues and otherwise negotiate with your spouse.

-To get a sense of the divorce process, check out this free divorce worksheet.
+To get a sense of the divorce process, get this free w0rksheet:

-You, your kids, and your husband are all best served by seeking out an amicable, low-conflict, uncontested divorce if at all possible.
+You, your kids, and your husband are all best served by seeking out an amicable, low-conflict, collaborative, mediated or uncontested divorce if at all possible.